 In my own work I have tried to simplify the "mass problem" to its barest bones.
 To begin with, I make the assumption that all mass is the consequence of weak force symmetry-breaking during the "Big Bang".
 Without weak force symmetry-breaking, the universe would have remained in its original state of perfect symmetry, composed only of photons, space, and virtual particle-antiparticle pairs (of leptons, neutrinos, quarks, etc.).
 Hence the proximate origin of mass is laid (in this view) directly to the "precipitating action" of the weak force asymmetry, the IVBs (Intermediate Vector Bosons), and the Higgs boson which, acting together, "condense" matter from the primordial symmetric state of free electromagnetic energy (high-energy light).
 "Mass" is a conservation parameter for the raw energy of bound electromagnetic energy (such as immobile atomic particles lacking "intrinsic motion c"); particles of matter are created from photons and their associated virtual particle-antiparticle pairs by the asymmetric action of the weak force during the "Creation Event".
 So a further question is: why does free electromagnetic energy (light) exist in two forms - photons and virtual particle/antiparticle pairs?
 I don't think there is any answer to this ultimate question - it's simply a "given" of electromagnetic energy and our universe.
 Ours is an electromagnetic universe, and electromagnetic energy has this dual nature, without which the cosmos as we know it could not exist.
-(I like to say that our universe is an electromagnetic subset of the multiverse; however, perhaps we should say that our universe is an "anthropic" subset of an electromagnetic multiverse - at least this is a scenario we can actually imagine.)
+(I like to say that our universe is an electromagnetic subset of the multiverse; however, perhaps we should say that our universe is an "anthropic" subset of an electromagnetic multiverse - at least this latter scenario we can actually imagine.)

 We might also say that electromagnetic energy exists in two major